Systematic Breakdown of Amontons' Law of Friction for an Elastic Object Locally Obeying Amontons' Law

-In Fig.~\ref{fig:the system}(b), we show the ratio $\tFt/\tFn$ as a function of the displacement of the pushing rod $\tU \equiv \tV \ttt$.
-At the beginning, we apply the uniform pressure at the top surface and make the elastic object relax.
-Then, we start pushing the object at $\ttt=0$.
-The ratio repeats almost linear increase and large drop periodically after the 1st drop, which is strongly influenced by the initial condition.
-Here, we focus on the periodic regime.
-The periodic behavior corresponds to the periodic stick-slip motions.
-The large drop is caused by the large slip accompanying bulk sliding.
-The inset shows an enlarged view of the box shown by red line.
-A sequence of small drops of $\tFt/\tFn$ appears clearly before the onset of the bulk sliding at $\tU \simeq 0.0047$.
-Each small drop is accompanied by a rapid local slip as discussed below.
-Such behavior is observed in experiments~\cite{Rubinstein07} and numerical works~\cite{Braun09,Maegawa10, Scheibert10,Amundsen,Tromborg11}.
-In Fig.~\ref{fig:the system}$($c$)$, we show the local slip region, where the velocity at the interface has a finite value, in the $\tU-\tx$ plane.
-The shear force $\tFt$ well below the bulk maximum static friction force induces slow precursor from the trailing edge, which we call {\it quasi-static precursor}.
-Both of the velocity of the local slip $\dot{\tilde{u}}_x$ and that of the front accompanied by this precursor are proportional to the driving velocity and vanishingly small here.
-The precursor length $\tll$ grows with $\tU$.
-When $\tll$ reaches a critical length $\tlc$, the quasi-static precursor becomes unstable and changes to ``{\it leading rapid precursor}'' with rapid front and large slip velocity.
+Figure ~\ref{fig:the system}(b) shows the ratio $\tFt/\tFn$ as a function of the displacement of the rod $\tU \equiv \tV \ttt$, where $\ttt$ denotes time.
+The ratio repeatedly shows a nearly linear increase and a periodic large drop after the first drop.
+In this work, we focus on the periodic regime.
+The periodic behaviour corresponds to a periodic stick-slip motion.
+The large drop is caused by a large slip accompanied by bulk sliding.
+The value of $\tFt$ at the peak of the $\tFt/\tFn$ curve is the maximum static friction force.
+The inset shows an enlarged view of the box indicated by the red outline.
+A sequence of small drops in $\tFt/\tFn$ is clearly observed before the onset of bulk sliding at $\tU \simeq 0.0047$.
+As discussed below, each small drop is accompanied by a rapid local slip.
+This behaviour has previously been observed in certain experiments~\cite{Rubinstein07} and numerical studies~\cite{Braun09,Maegawa10, Scheibert10,Amundsen,Tromborg11}.
+Figure ~\ref{fig:the system}$($c$)$ shows the local slip region, where the slip velocity at the interface has a finite value, in the $\tU$-$\tx$ plane.
+Here, $\tx$ denotes the position at the bottom of the object.
+At values well below the maximum static friction force, the shear force $\tFt$ induces a slow precursor slip from the trailing edge, and this precursor slip is called the {\it quasi-static precursor}.
+The velocities of the local slip and the front of this precursor are proportional to the driving velocity, and they are vanishingly small.
+The precursor length $\tll$ increases with increasing $\tU$.
+When $\tll$ reaches a critical length $\tlc$, the quasi-static precursor becomes unstable and transforms to a {\it leading rapid precursor} with large slip and front velocities.
 The leading rapid precursor nucleates near the trailing edge.
-Its front starts with the velocity close to the sound velocity, which is similar to the supershear rupture observed in experiments~\cite{Ben-David11,Ben-David10}, decelerates and approaches to the Rayleigh wave velocity.
-Then, the front enters the leading edge quickly, the bulk sliding occurs, and $\Ft$ drops sharply.
+The front of the leading rapid precursor begins with a velocity close to that of sound and in a manner similar to the supershear rupture observed in experiments~\cite{Ben-David11,Ben-David10}.
+Subsequently, the front velocity reduces and approaches the Rayleigh wave velocity.
+When the front enters the leading edge, bulk sliding occurs, and $\Ft$ shows a large drop in value.